 You can get a surgical abortion anytime up to 23 weeks in Montreal.
 Some clinics will not perform the procedure this late, though.
 If you need an abortion after 23 weeks, Quebec medicare will cover the costs of having one in the United States.
-Keep in mind that you can take time to make your decision, but an earlier abortion on will be easier on your body.
+Keep in mind that you can take time to make your decision, but an earlier abortion will be easier on your body.

 During a medical abortion, a doctor will give you two different medications.
 You’ll get mifepristone first at the clinic as a pill.
 Then you will get misoprostol, which you take at home a few days later.
 Sometimes people call these medications “the abortion pill.”

 A medical abortion looks and feels kind of like a miscarriage.
 It will empty your uterus and feel something like a heavy period.
 You might have cramps, bleeding, nausea, headaches, diarrhea, fever, or chills, or feel tired.
 You might also see clots or bits of tissue along with blood.

 It’s possible that you’ll keep having these side effects for a week or more.
 To be safe, it helps to make sure you can take time off work, school, or family responsibilities for this time.

-In Quebec, you can get a medical abortion up to 9 weeks after your missed period.
+In Quebec, you can get a medical abortion up to the 9th week of a pregnancy.
 Having a medical abortion as early as possible can make recovery a little easier.